arobri67/rtc-mern6/README.md

     - `action`: "add" or "delete",
     - `cageId`: "ID of the cage to add or delete",

-It is will add or delete the cage_id field of the mouse.
+It will add or delete the cage_id field of the mouse.
 At the same time it will update the mice field of the corresponding cage.

 #### **Cages Endpoints**